South Eastern Railway – GRP Walkway – Victoria Light Maintenance Depot

 On average, 1.7 billion people use the British railway every year.
 It is a large, nation spanning network, made up of thousands of moving parts and components.
 A great majority of these are unassuming background elements, hidden from public view, that fit together as the cogs behind the clockface of the public railway.
 Each cog must be perfectly matched if we are to keep Britain moving.

-The 500m+ walkway that Jasper Products designed, fabricated, and installed at South Eastern Railways Victoria maintenance depot is an example of that precision background engineering.
+The 560m GRP walkway designed, fabricated, and installed by Jasper Products at South Eastern Railways Victoria maintenance depot is an example of that precision background engineering.
 What might seem like simple decisions, such as determining the correct height and width of the platforms, were made circumstantially complicated.
 Yet, this was nothing that could not be overcome with thorough planning and calculation.

 Though the height of the platform would have to be level and consistent alongside the carriages, a topographical survey returned a high range of deviation in ground levels along the length of the walkway.
 If the walkway was to be even, the heights of each segment of the platform would have to be tailored exactingly to their intended location.